Skip to main content

 Understand the core identity signing key rotations

-GOV.UK One Login will regularly rotate its keys and may need to rotate keys at short notice.
-For example, we may rotate a key if it is compromised.
+GOV.UK One Login may need to rotate keys at short notice, for example if a key is compromised.
 New public keys will appear in the assertionMethod array of the DID document before any rotation.

 Use the Cache-Control headers and guidance on caching the DID document to regularly poll the DID endpoint to detect new versions and make sure you’re using the latest key.